 Most people interested in the subject would know that it’s important to choose keyword-rich domains, with high domain authority/domain rank.

-However, many of my clients seem to be confuse weather or not they should chose a domain name that contains dashes or not.
+However, many of my clients seem to get confuses about whether or not they should choose a domain name that contains dashes or not.
 A recurring question I hear from clients is:

-“Should I chose www.my-domain-name.com or www.mydomainname.com?
+“Should I choose www.my-domain-name.com or www.mydomainname.com?
 Which one is better for SEO?”

 Because a single domain may contain multiple hyphens in it, it’s natural that people question themselves what is best for them: hyphens or no hyphens in domain names.

 In this article, I will give you my personal answer to this question, based on several criteria: